-MPS provides the core funding for our central operations, the use of our main centre building and part use of an amenities block for our SPLaSh program.
-Staff and councillors support us in many activities.
+MPS provides the core funding for our central operations as well as the use of our main centre building and part use of an amenities block for our SPLaSh program.
+In addition, both staff and councillors support us above and beyond their regular duties.